sonmarcho/sonmarcho.github.io/5-passions.md

 "one <b>[quantifier for long objects]</b> road"
 </blockquote>

-It also applies to fish for instance (most fish are long...):
+It applies to fish, as most of them are long:

 <blockquote style="font-style: normal">
 一 <b>条</b> 鱼<br>